Fukaya categories of blowups: Introduction

-We wish to complete the collection of ``old branes'' to a collection of split-generators for the Fukaya category of the blowup.
-Recall from e.g. \cite{Seidelbook} that a collection of objects $\cG$ split-generates an \ainfty category if every object can be constructed from the generators $\cG$ by repeatedly taking mapping cones and splitting off direct summands.
-In a previous paper \cite{flips} Charest and the second author constructed a finite collection of Floer-non-trivial Lagrangian branes near the exceptional locus.
-The symplectic blowup can be obtained as a symplectic cut in the sense of Lerman \cite{Lerman_1995}
+To compare the Fukaya categories, we wish to complete the collection of ``old branes'' before the blowup by adding a collection of new generators after the blowup.
+In a previous paper \cite{flips} Charest and the second author identified a finite collection of Floer-non-trivial Lagrangian branes near the exceptional locus.
+Indeed, a neighborhood of the exceptional locus has a toric model ${\mc O}(-1) \to \mb{CP}^{n-1}$ that contains a toric Lagrangian $L_{{\bm \epsilon}} \cong (S^1)^n$ that is monotone in ${\mc O}(-1)$.
+The new branes are given by the Lagrangian $L_{{\bm \epsilon}}$ and $(n-1)$ distinct local systems.
+Each local system induces a representation denoted $y: H_1(L_{{\bm \epsilon}}) \to \Lambda^\times$ as $y=(y_1, \ldots, y_n)$.
+The calculation in \cite[p145]{flips} shows that the potential function is the Givental potential